Sphereserver/Source/README.md

 [Automatic builds](https://forum.spherecommunity.net/sshare.php?srt=4)

 ## Building
-Project can be compiled on Windows (Visual Studio) and Linux (GCC).
+Project can be compiled on Windows (Visual Studio) and Linux (GCC)

-Even using 64bit OS, Sphere must be compiled/executed in 32bit mode to work properly.
-Project files included on source code will compile it in 32bit mode by default.

 ### Windows (Visual Studio)
 * Open the project file `SphereSvr.vcxproj` using Visual Studio
-* On top menu, select the build configuration (Debug/Local/Nightly/Release) and click on `Build > Build Solution` to compile
+* On top menu, select the build configuration (Debug/Local/Nightly/Release), platform (x86/x64), and click on `Build > Build Solution` to compile

 #### NOTES:
 * Required version: VS2012 or later (VS Code is not supported)
-* On VS >= 2013: When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update
+* On VS >= 2013: When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update (if update request doesn't get opened automatically, just open it on `Project > Retarget solution`)
 * On VS >= 2017: Newest VS have an modular installation which comes with just basic components, and extra components must be installed as needed.
 To compile Sphere you must open **Visual Studio Installer** to install `Desktop Development with C++` workload

 ### Linux (Ubuntu)
 #### Add architecture support
-* To compile on 32bit OS:
+* To compile 32bit build on 32bit OS or 64bit build on 64bit OS:
   ```
   # Skip this step (architecture is already supported by OS)
   ```
-* To compile on 64bit OS:
+* To compile 32bit build on 64bit OS:
   ```
   sudo dpkg --add-architecture i386
   sudo apt-get update